Policy 5460B

 • A letter stating which class the student would like substituted and why.

-• Documentation, if any, that the student attempted the same or similar classes, with or without accommodations and/or tutoring, and the results of that attempt.
+• Documentation, if any, that the student attempted the same or similar classes, with or without accommodation and/or tutoring, and the results of that attempt.

 Course substitutions will not automatically be granted based upon disability status.
-The Accessibility Specialist, coordinating with the Vice President for Student Learning, and at least one representative from the student’s chosen academic program will consider each request individually.
-The request will be considered in light of the impact on the integrity of the program, whether or not the course is a prerequisite for an upcoming course, the core expected responsibilities of an individual working within the certification or degree field, the severity of the impact of the disability, and the relevance of the impact of the disability to the requirements of the course.
+The Accessibility & Disability Specialist, in coordination with the supervising Vice president, and at least one representative from the student’s chosen academic program will consider each request individually.
+The request will be considered in light of the impact on the integrity of the program, whether or not the course is a prerequisite for an upcoming course, the core expected responsibilities of an individual working within the certification or degree field, and other lawful and appropriate case-by-case considerations.

-Possible course substitutions will be identified by the Vice President for Student Learning and Division Chair of the student’s academic program.
+Possible course substitutions will be identified by the supervising vice president and school chair of the student’s academic program.
 The student will be responsible for checking with their transferring university to determine if their course substitution will impact future degree requirements.

-Students will be informed of the course substitution approval or denial in writing within 45 days of their completed application to Wellbeing and Accessibility.
+Students will be informed of the course substitution approval or denial in writing within forty-five (45) working days of their completed application to Wellbeing &Accessibility.

 Concerns

-Students with concerns about their accommodations should first contact the Accessibility Specialist to have a discussion and make a plan to resolve the situation.
+Students with concerns about their accommodation should first contact the Accessibility & Disability Specialist to have an informal discussion and make a plan to resolve the concern.
 This informal discussion is normally the quickest and most effective way to resolve situations that arise.
-The Accessibility Specialist may:
+The Accessibility & Disability Specialist may:

-• Mediate a solution between students and faculty.
+• Mediate a solution between the student and faculty/employee.

 • Refer the situation to the Director of Wellbeing and Accessibility.